alessfm/alessfm/README.md

 :pushpin: - **what am I doing?**

-1. :leaves: Building a **new and complex project from the ground up**.
-This time, using GitHub Features, making docs, front-end and back-end..
+1. :leaves: Building a **new project from the ground up**.
+This time, using GitHub Features and making docs.
 See it at [gardeno's][gardenos].
 2. :jack_o_lantern: I’m currently learning how to make a more **complex game**.
 See more at [the-candle-curse][tcc].

 :open_file_folder: - **what I did?**